Katie-Swinea/Spring2024-Paper-Wad-Interceptor/Documentation/Signoffs/Image_Processing.md

 The camera that is being used is an 1920 by 1080 pixels.
 Benchmarks for the Jetson Nano Developer Kit show that for a 1920 by 1080 pixel image can process
 102 frames per second to find color and do several image alterations which is the same length as finding distance based on the Big O analysis.
 This means it takes 9.8 ms to process the image information [3].
 The camera takes in 30 frames per second so it takes 33.33 ms to get a new image.
-The USB cord connecting the processor and camera processes data at 4.8 Gbs.
-Each pixel is 8 bits and has 3 colors so the total is
+The USB cord connecting the processor and camera processes data at 5 Gbs.
+Each pixel is 8 bits and has 2 color repersentation bytes so the total is

-8 * 3 * 1080 * 1920 = 0.4977 Gb.
+8 * 2 * 1080 * 1920 = 0.03318 Gb.

 Taking the amount of data over the rate of transfer gives

-0.4977 Gb/4.8 Gbs = 103.68 ms.
+0.03318 Gb/5 Gbs = 6.64 ms.

 The arithmetic processes for determining speed and other calculations to send to the launcher are considered to have O(1).
 This means the most limiting time factor is how long it takes to get two positions.

-33.33 ms + 103.68 ms + 9.8 ms + 33.33 ms + 103.68 ms + 9.8ms = 293.62 ms.
+33.33 ms + 6.64 ms + 9.8 ms + 33.33 ms + 6.64 ms + 9.8ms = 99.54 ms.

-This time period is well within the almost 1/4 time of the ball's travel given for the data to be collected and processed for the aiming and launching.
+This time period is well within the almost 1/8 time of the ball's travel given for the data to be collected and processed for the aiming and launching.

 **Bill of Materials:**